bnied/kernel-lt-aufs/README.md

-# RHEL-AUFS-Kernel: `kernel-ml` with AUFS Support
+# kernel-lt-aufs: `kernel-lt` with AUFS Support

-This repository contains the specfile and config files to build [kernel-ml](http://elrepo.org/tiki/kernel-ml) kernels that include AUFS for use with Docker.
+This repository contains the specfile and config files to build [kernel-lt](http://elrepo.org/tiki/kernel-lt) kernels that include AUFS for use with Docker.
 The Docker spec files that were part of the [original repo](https://github.com/sciurus/docker-rhel-rpm.git) are no longer included.

 This has been tested on the following distributions:
 * CentOS 6